adventpre/mechian-wallet-test/README.md

 ## Acknowledgements

-Team Mechain thanks those who have indirectly contributed to it, with the ideas and tools that they have shared with the community:
+Team Mechian-wallet thanks those who have indirectly contributed to it, with the ideas and tools that they have shared with the community:

 - [ZoKrates](https://hub.docker.com/r/michaelconnor/zok)